admin-shell-io/smt-semantic-models/README.md

 - SubmodelElement File is realized as SMC with two properties
 - no template qualifiers with type "Cardinality" or any other qualifiers are generated
 - the idShort of the Element within a SML has the idShort of the list, not of the element

+# Open Questions

+* PowerCapabilityFade was removed from Technical Data?
+If belonged to Capacity before